vokseverk/project-template/README.md

 # Project Template 2020

-This is my (as of 2020) project setup for a website with a separate frontend repository.
+This is our (as of 2020) project setup for a website with a separate frontend repository.

 ## Directory Setup